vEnhance/1802/src/ints.typ

 #recipe(title: [Recipe for converting to $x y$-integration])[
   1. Draw a picture of the region as best you can.
-  2. Write the region as a list of inequalities.#footnote[I don't think other sources always write the inequalities the way I do.]
+  2. Write the region as a list of inequalities.#footnote[I don't think other sources always write the inequalities the way I do.
+    But I think this will help you a lot with making sure bounds go the right way.]
   3. Pick _one_ of $x$ and $y$, and use your picture to describe all the values it could take.
   4. Solve for the _other_ variable in all the inequalities.
 ]

-(Step 2 is not the way that it's presented in Poonen or the actual course, but I find writing it as inequalities makes it much easier to think about.)
+#remark(title: [Remark: This recipe works fine for rectangles, too!])[
+  You can do this recipe even with a rectangle.
+  If you do, what the recipe tells you that for a rectangle you can integrate in either order: given the rectangle $[a,b] times [c,d]$ we have
+  $ int_(x=a)^b int_(y=c)^d f(x,y) dif y dif x
+    = int_(y=c)^d int_(x=a)^b f(x,y) dif x dif y. $
+  Sometimes this will be easier.
+  One shape of exam question will to be choose $f$ such that the left-hand side is annoying to calculate directly but the right-hand side is easy to calculate, and ask for the left-hand side.
+  So this is meant to test your ability to recognize when the other order is better ]

 For example, let's take the region in Poonen's example 13.1:
 #sample[
-  Show both ways of setting up an integral of a function $f(x,y)$ over the region $y-x=2$ and $y=x^2$.
+  Show both ways of setting up an integral of a function $f(x,y)$ over the region bounded by $y-x=2$ and $y=x^2$.
 ]

 #figure(
   image("figures/ints-pararegion.png", width: auto),
   caption: [The region between $y=x^2$ and $y-x=2$.],